okjuan/vbook/_posts/2025-10-31-come-up-with-ideas-4.md

 That last bit is important.
 This is not an arbitrary process.
 It relies on intuition to determine where an element belongs, even if how or why it belongs remains a mystery.

+I don't contend this approach is a necessary one, but it's one I like.
+It produces art that feels organic, spontaneous, unpredictable, alive.
+It favors intuition and its riches over rational cohesion and its reducibility.
+It's a method for developing in different directions at once.
+Sometimes you get lost but that can be a good thing.
+I love art of this kind for the same reason I love jazz.
+So many interesting things are happening all the time.